creativecoder/matomo-heroku/README.md

-# Piwik on Dokku
+# Piwik on Heroku, Dokku, or Flynn

 ## Installation

-1. Create a new app with dokku.
+1. Create a new app.
 2. Connect a mysql database to the app.
-3. Add dokku config settings for the database connection: `DB_NAME`, `DB_HOST`, `DB_PORT` `DB_USERNAME`, and `DB_PASSWORD`.
+3. Update database connection in `config.ini.php` as needed
-4. Add dokku config settings for `SALT` and `TRUSTED_HOST` (the domain name you access the piwik app from)
+4. Add config settings for `SALT` and `TRUSTED_HOST` (the domain name you access the piwik app from)
-5. Deploy repo to dokku
+5. Deploy app

 ## Config

-Dokku's filesystem is ephemeral and will be wiped out on each deploy.
+The filesystem is ephemeral and will be wiped out on each deploy.
 Any settings that piwik automatically updates in `vendor/piwik/piwik/config/config.ini.php` need to be manually duplicated in the `config.ini.php` in the repo, or they will be wiped out the next time the app is rebuilt.

 ## Plugins